Magniswerfer/magniswerfer.github.io/_portfolio/dth_project.md

 De postmodernistiske tanker, der ligger til grund for Sottsass' design set fx i nedenstående citat:

-> ”The Valentine was invented for use any place except in an office, soas not to remind anyone of monotonous working hours, but rather tokeep amateur poets company on quiet Sundays in the country or toprovide a highly coloured object on a table in a studio apartment.” -Etorre Sottsass
+> ”The Valentine was invented for use any place except in an office, so as not to remind anyone of monotonous working hours, but rather to keep amateur poets company on quiet Sundays in the country or to provide a highly coloured object on a table in a studio apartment.” -Etorre Sottsass

 Her er det tydeligt, at Sottsass ikke designer efter et rationelt brugsscenarie og rå effektivitet som i Modernismen, men i stedet efter en bestemt følelse og en bestemt identitet.
 Denne udvikling ses blandt andet også i Olivetti's markedsføring af skrivemaskinen.